aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/captivity/ana-bkhoah-a-42-letter-name-piyyut-translated-by-reb-zalman.html.md

 <body>
 Title: אָנָּא בְּכֹחַ | Ana b'Khoaḥ, with a singing translation in English by Reb Zalman z"l<br />
 Primary contributor: zalman.schachter-shalomi<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=17798">http://opensiddur.org/?p=17798</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=17798">http://opensiddur.org/?p=17798</a>
 <p />
 <hr />